oicr-gsi/djerba/README.md

 - `all`: Run the complete reporting process, starting with user-supplied INI and finishing with PDF.
 Intermediate outputs such as HTML are optional.

 Run with `--help` for more information.

+#### INI configuration

+The `configure`, `extract` and `all` modes require an INI configuration file.
+Some parameters are required, while others are optional.

+Documentation of file format and required parameters: [ini.md](./doc/ini.md)

 ### `sequenza_gamma_selector.py`